 Dose range:2 to 100 mg.

 Injections can be intravenous (IV), intramuscular (IM), and subcutaneous (SC).
 Injections take effect rapidly – in 10–20 seconds for IV, 10–20 minutes for IM, and 15–30 minutes for SC.
 Medication is more or less 100% bioavailable.
-Marijuana is used for Cancer, AIDS/HIV, chronic pain sufferers and anti-inflammatory conditions to improve feelings of well being.
-To overcome anxiety,reduce inflammation, improve appetite and manage chronic pain.
-Patients already on IV can conveniently use Marijuana based medicines by simplifying the appropriate concentrate to their drip.
-Of course this procedure must be approved and done by a licensed medical marijuana doctors.
+Marijuana is used for Cancer, AIDS/HIV, chronic pain sufferers, and anti-inflammatory conditions to improve feelings of well being.
+To overcome anxiety, reduce inflammation, improve appetite and manage chronic pain.
+Patients already on IV can conveniently use Marijuana based medicines by simplifying the appropriate concentration to their drip.
+Of course, this procedure must be approved and done by licensed medical marijuana doctors.

 “After being diagnosed with cancer, Beverly Hills celebrity Cheryl Shuman began taking a cocktail of medications and up to 27 morphine tablets a day in a bid to overcome the disease.
 However, after learning about cannabis oil, Cheryl started to treat herself.
 She says the treatment cured her in 90 days and remains in remission to this day.” – Cheryl Shuman